Alumni Scholarship FAQ

 What is meant by my contributions in terms of “giving back to my sport?”

 Did you help out by officiating, organizing activities, time-keeping?

 Did you fund raise?

 Did you coach or assist coaches with younger athletes?

 Did you do anything that made your sport a good place to be for other athletes?

 What happens to my completed application?

-Once you give the completed form, the two letters and your one page essay to your scholarship coordinator, the school will forward them to the selection committee of the SSAC Alumni.
-The decision reached by the committee will be final and your school will contact the Scholarship recipients.
+Once you give the completed form, the two letters, and your one-page essay to your athletics’ coordinator, your school will forward them to the selection committee of the SSAC Alumni.
+The decision reached by the committee will be final and your school will contact the scholarship recipients.